-Referring employees usually receive a financial reward, from a few hundred to a few thousand dollars, so employees are usually interested in finding good candidates to refer.
+The employee who makes the referral usually receives a financial reward, typically between $1,000 and $6,000, so employees are usually interested in finding good candidates to refer.

 Referral programs typically have rules about when and how the employee earns the referral fee.
 Usually, the referral should happen before you apply for the job or during the job application process, as described below.

 Understanding the program's rules, and complying with them are essential for success.

-So, checking the ERP rules on the employer’s website -- if the information is available -- before you reach out to an employee is a very smart idea.
+So, check the ERP rules on the employer’s website -- if the information is available -- before you reach out to an employee.

 If you can't find the ERP rules on the employer's website, then you will need to ask the employee to look for the program's documentation which may be on the "intranet" (internal, employee-only website) or available through the HR organization.